agroal/pgagroal/doc/man/pgagroal.conf.5.rst

   Certificate Authority (CA) file for TLS

 libev
   The libev backend to use.
-Valid options: auto, select, poll, epoll, linuxaio, iouring, devpoll and port.
+Valid options: auto, select, poll, epoll, iouring, devpoll and port.
 Default is auto

 buffer_size
   The network buffer size (SO_RCVBUF and SO_SNDBUF).
 Default is 65535